Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

+If the time origin is translated to $H_N$, by using the strong Markov property, it is enough to study the asymptotic behavior of $X^N_2(\tau_N)$ starting from $x_2^{N,1}$.

-It is not difficult to see that, with high probability external arrivals do not play a role during the time interval $[0,\tau_N)$ simply because the other reaction rates are of the order of $N$ or $N^2$.
-We will ignore them.
-We can therefore assume that $X^N_1(s)=p$ until $\tau_N$.
-In the same way it is easily seen that the sequence of random variables $(N\tau_N)$ is tight.
+With the same arguments as in the proof of Proposition~\ref{ConvT2Prop}, external arrivals do not play a role on the time interval $[0,\tau_N)$ since the other reaction rates being of the order of $N$ or $N^2$.
+We can therefore assume that $X^N_1(s)$ is constant equal to $p$ until $\tau_N$.
+It is easily seen that the sequence of random variables $(N\tau_N)$ is tight.